-Witness' Name (print or type) Father (print or type) If reasonably available.
-Witness' Name (print or type) Witness' Signature Date Date ve or guardian, as appropriate.
-Date if reasonably available. itness' Name (print or type) Witness' Signature Date /itness' Name (print or type) Witness' Signature Date Father's Signature Date tness' Name (print or type) Witness' Signature Date have explained the purpose of this study to the patient.
-To the best of my knowledge, she unde he purpose, procedures, risks, and benefits to her and her baby. owledge, she understa
+Name (print or type) Volunteer's name or that of legal representative or g Signature guardian, as appropriate.
+Date Witness' Name (print or type) Witness' Signature Date

+Father (print or type) If reasonably available.
+Father's Signature Date Witness' Name (print or type) Witness' Signature Date

+I have explained the purpose of this study to the patient.
+To the best of my knowledge, she understands the purpose, procedures, risks, and benefits to her and her baby.

+Investigator Name (print or type) Investigator Signature